There is no better security protocol than data encryption in today’s day and age.

-The at-rest encryption is used to make data unreadable on a disk.
-For the in-transit variety, this is when data can be protected as it travels around networks, the Internet, etc.
+The at-rest encryption is used to make data unreadable on a disk without the encryption key.
+For the in-transit variety, this is when data can be protected as it travels around networks and the Internet, to its destination.

 For the best results, you want to make sure you have both at-rest and in-transit data encryption.
 Knowing encryption works will bring it all together here.
 If you only have encryption on your disk, but not the network, things can start to go awry.
 A hacker would be able to hang out in the network traffic to help them gain access to your disk.
 In turn, your data would certainly be in hot water.
 This is why having the whole range covered will give you peace of mind, as it pertains to data encryption.

 Ultimately, if you and the business you are a part of do not have the correct data encryption protecting information, this will lead to some very problematic instances.
 Whether you have a data leak or sensitive material gets out, you and the business may be damaged in more ways than one.
 Think of economic disasters, brand disasters, and lack of customer faith.